Image of a coffee cup, piping hot!

-The Estate Project has assembled, and is maintaining, a database of the estates of deceased authors which includes contact information for their heirs and/or agents.
-This resource enables editors, publishers and agents to seek permissions, make payments and double-check rights.
+The Estates Program has assembled, and is maintaining, a database of the estates of deceased authors which includes contact information for their heirs and/or agents.
+This resource enables editors, publishers and agents to seek permissions, make payments, and double-check rights.

 The overall purpose is to promote and help preserve the work of those writers who helped build the sf/fantasy field, as well as more recently deceased writers, and to ensure that legitimate publication can take place without violating copyright protection.

-As it stands now, the database contains information on nearly 350 estates and is added to and corrected frequently.
+As it stands now, the database contains information on more than 450 estates and is added to and corrected frequently.

 Researching these estates isn’t always easy.
 Sometimes all we have to do is ask an editor or publisher who’s already reprinted classic material who they dealt with, and then confirm with the heir or agent.
 All too often, though, it’s been necessary for us to consult obituaries for the names of heirs, use online phone listings and social network sites for contact info, and then spend time and money making calls and waiting for replies.